Put Some Damn Fine Coffee on! Twin Peaks’ Return to TV Hinted at by Creators

 It has been over twenty long years since the quirk-ridden town of Twin Peaks, Washington initially started altering our nightmares, and it took over fifteen of those years to get the entire series locked down into one DVD set, while the underrated Twin Peaks: Fire Walk With Me still hasn’t garnered any interest from the Blu-ray gods.
 Now let’s take that well-traveled path from the saw mills to the rumor mills.

-Mark Frost, the non-David Lynch co-creator, was recently interviewed in this to Imgur, which is an anonymous tip from someone saying they sat in on a meeting between NBC and David Lynch, and that there are plans to bring a third season to TV in the future.
+I know using Twitter as a news source is akin to journalistic bedwetting, but all news is good news where Twin Peaks is concerned.
+The Twitter account BringBackTwinPeaks! recently posted this to Imgur, which is an anonymous tip from someone saying they sat in on a meeting between NBC and David Lynch, and that there are plans to bring a third season to TV in the future.
 It states Lynch wants most of the cast back and wants to be hands-on with the project, though NBC is hesitant to allow his “unusual” tastes to be the only ones involved.
 For plot, it says the story would revolve around good Cooper still being in the Black Lodge, while bad Cooper is still in prison, and that a young female reporter would end up uncovering the dark story behind the town, BOB and all.
 Moviehole also reports that some cast members, including Log Lady Catherine E. Coulson have been contacted about reprising their roles should a reprisal occur.

 Are we anywhere closer to a Twin Peaks comeback than we were yesterday?
 I doubt it, but part of the fun is in the expectations.
 As the Log Lady herself says: